pytest-dev/pytest-order/docs/source/usage.rst

 Parametrized tests
 ~~~~~~~~~~~~~~
-Although multiple test order markers creates its own parametrization, it can be used with parametrized tests.
+Although multiple test order markers create their own parametrization, it can be used with parametrized tests.

 .. code:: python